What Is Dental Cleaning?

 Dental cleaning is essential because it fixes problems and prevents future dental issues.
 They can also identify cavities or issues before they worsen into something much more serious.

-The problem is that dental cleaning is expensive without insurance, and this barrier to care prevents many Americans from receiving necessary treatment.
+The problem is that dental cleanings can be is expensive without insurance, and there is no guarantee that insurance will cover everything you need.
+This barrier to care prevents many Americans from receiving necessary treatment.
 However, Flossy breaks down those barriers without breaking the bank.

 What is an Impacted Tooth? | American Association of Orthodontists